 In this interview, Kevin Thorn of NuggetHead Studioz fame, reveals the shocking storyboarding secrets you’ve always wondered about but were afraid someone might answer.
+Yes, we’re talking about the confounding subject of eLearning storyboards.
 Read on to glimpse the inner workings of a storyboard master.

 COACH: When you have a story concept, what’s the first thing you do to carry the idea through to see if it’s instructionally feasible?

 KEVIN: I sketch.
 Literally, I carry a Moleskine with me wherever I go and when I get ideas I sketch them out in a storyboard fashion or visual narrative.
 Those concepts may or may not manifest into an elearning course, though.

 COACH:What type of storyboard format do you recommend using for stories, scenarios and narratives?

 KEVIN: I like PowerPoint mostly.
 Not only is it a versatile tool to build out a sequential flow, the latest versions (’07 and ’10) have really great graphics tools.
 Building out a flow you can “see” how the story is structured.
 Once its laid out, I do the writing in an equivalent Word document.

 COACH:How do you first visualize the flow of a story?
 Do you start with the key frames and then add the in-between details later?
 Do you diagram it?

 KEVIN: Yes!
 Keyframes.
 I’m an old school animation keyframer so I suppose I carry over those habits.
 Keyframing is really a great method and correlates nicely into storytelling and elearning.
 If you think of a typical story arc: opening, characters, environment, conflict, climax, resolution, conclusion, etc., each of those can be keyframes to help map out the whole concept of your story.
 Then go back and fill in the ‘in-betweens’.